Note: This article has been updated with the latest Senate bill passed by the House and signed into law by President Trump.

 Form 1099-K Rule Adjustments

-The OBBBA may also bring potential relief for FinTech companies through proposed changes made to Form 1099-K reporting requirements.
-Both the House and the Senate propose repealing the $600 de minimis threshold and restoring the previous threshold of $20,000 and 200 transactions per payee, per year.
+OBBBA brings potential relief for FinTech companies through changes made to Form 1099-K reporting requirements.
+Starting in 2026, OBBBA repeals the $600 de minimis threshold and restores the previous threshold of $20,000 and 200 transactions per payee, per year.

-This rollback would ease the reporting burden on payment processors, marketplaces, and peer-to-peer platforms that have been grappling with increased administrative costs and user confusion resulting from the lower threshold.
+This rollback eases the reporting burden on payment processors, marketplaces, and peer-to-peer platforms that have been grappling with increased administrative costs and user confusion resulting from the lower threshold.

 While this change does not alter the underlying taxability of income received through platforms, it significantly impacts information reporting obligations.